StockSharp/doc/en/topics/api/connectors/crypto_exchanges/quoinex/configuration_quoinex.md

+> [!NOTE]
+> QUOINEX has been renamed to Liquid, which shut down in 2022.
+This documentation is preserved for historical reference.

 # Configuration Quoinex

 To work with a connector, it is required to generate the **Key (API Key)** and **Secret** in the personal account of the exchange and specify them in the connection settings.